 However, it’s important to note that silicone implants in particular are one of the best-studied medical devices.
 Wide-ranging studies have shown that these implants are safe and effective, with a low risk of complications.
 There are no known long-term health effects.

 Once placed, breast implants can last a long time—even two to three decades—but there’s no way to predict exactly how long implants will last once they’re placed.
-On average, you can expect your breast implants to last for around 15 to 20 years.
-Fat transfer techniques can produce permanent results; however, the results of these procedures can alter over time in some circumstances; for example, if the patient gains or loses weight or has a child.
+On average, you can expect your implants to last for around 15 to 20 years.
+Fat transfer techniques can produce more results that last longer; however, the results of these procedures can alter over time in some circumstances; for example, if the patient gains or loses weight or has a child.

-When it comes to breast augmentation, Dr. Sacha Obaid is highly skilled and uses the most advanced techniques and tools to ensure that all patients have the best possible results.
+When it comes to breast augmentation, Dr. Obaid and Dr. Ver Halen are highly skilled and use the most advanced techniques and tools to ensure that all patients have the best possible results.

 At North Texas Plastic Surgery, we empower our patients to make the best choices for themselves and their bodies by providing accurate information and tools such as three-dimensional imaging of your breast implants and virtual reality simulators to allow you to step into your new body!

-If you’re ready to see how a breast augmentation can enhance your look and help you feel your best, contact us now for a consultation in either our Southlake or Plano office.
+Are you ready to see how a breast augmentation can enhance your look and help you feel your best?
+If you’re in the Dallas/Fort Worth area, contact us now for a consultation in either our Southlake or Plano, TX office.

 As one of the most common plastic surgery procedures, breast augmentation improves the size, shape, and volume of breasts thanks to implants placed in pockets behind breast tissue.
 Options for implants include silicone and saline, but your board-certified surgeon will help you decide on the style and size based on your body contours, breast tissue, and lifestyle.